databits3883/Android-Deep-Space-Scouting/README.md

 # FRC Scouting App

+This was the original app we used for our 2 Deep Space Competition regionals, we used the Future Scouting repo for our State Competition

 This is the Team 3883 Pit and Match Scouting android app

 This app was built for the Lenovo Tab 4 8, but can easily be modifed for other screen sizes.
 We plan to redo this app with a dyamically generated UI in the off season.